richsoni/richsoni-songs/how-come-sweet-gum.md

 title: How Come Sweet Gum
 ---

-how come you dont get along with me
+How come you don't get along with me
-how come you dont get along with me
+How come you don't get along with me
-you dont even show a trace, of geniality
+You don't even show a trace, of geniality
-how come you dont get along with me
+How come you don't get along with me

-how come you try to make me cry
+How come you try to make me cry
-how come you try to make me cry
+How come you try to make me cry
-you work on my face until breaking my eye
+You work on my face until breaking my eye
-how come you try to make me cry
+How come you try to make me cry

-how come you never say hello
+How come you never say hello
-how come you never say hello
+How come you never say hello
-you always race right past my window
+You always race right past my window
-how come you never say hello
+How come you never say hello

-how come you always acting smug
+How come you always acting smug
-how come you always acting smug
+How come you always acting smug
-your the opposite of grace, i have never seen you shrug
+Your the opposite of grace, I have never seen you shrug
-how come you always acting smug
+How come you always acting smug

-how come you make my wanna punch yo lip
+How come you make my wanna punch yo lip
-how come you make my wanna punch yo lip
+How come you make my wanna punch yo lip
-ill whack you with a mace, ill give your shirt a rip
+Ill whack you with a mace, ill give your shirt a rip
-how come you make my want to punch your lip
+How come you make my want to punch your lip